Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 - Great for home exercise use — Not only does the machine provide a wide range of options for your home workout, but it’s compact and foldable.
 Users love the fact that they can store their Bowflex Blaze Home Gym out of the way in case of emergencies.
 Best of all, you can get a fully body workout at home, without having to go to the gym.

 - Price — Compared to many home gym machines (including other Bowflex home gym setups), the Bowflex Blaze is a very good price.
-The price is constantly changing (thanks to Amazon’s unique pricing system), but it usually hovers between $600 and $750 (check this listing for the latest).
 For a full-body workout machine like this, it’s one of the best-priced options around.

 - Great for beginners — With free weights, you have to have precision and control to get a proper workout at home.
 That’s what makes this machine so great for beginners!
 Seeing as you don’t use free weights, you don’t have to worry about injuring yourself as you learn the proper exercise form.
 You’ll be able to master the form without the risk of injury.